Offset vs Redraw - It isn't complicated

 Extra repayments reduce the principal directly, thus lowering the interest charged in subsequent periods.

-What information don’t you know?
+What information do you likely not know?

 Where is your money the safest?